UoMResearchIT/r-tidyverse-digital-humanities/_episodes/07-plot-ggplot2.md

 resolution and size of the saved image.

-## ggplot Extensions
+## ggplot themes and extensions

 ggplot is very flexible, and its capabilities can be extended.

+The _theme_ of a plot affects the background, axes etc.  The [ggplot2 themes package](https://cran.r-project.org/web/packages/ggthemes/) contains many useful (and not so useful) themes we can apply to our data.
+The [cowplot package](https://cran.r-project.org/web/packages/cowplot/index.html) makes it easy to plot subplots, and to overlay plots within plots.

 The [ggplot2 exensions](http://www.ggplot2-exts.org/) pages lists R packages that can extend its capabilities.
-If you have a specialised plotting need (for example plotting ROC curves, survival data or time series) there are packages that will allow you to make these plots with minimal effort.
+If you have a specialised plotting need (for example plotting ROC curves, survival data, or time series) there are packages that will allow you to make these plots with minimal effort.
 [The top 50 ggplot2 visualisations page](http://r-statistics.co/Top50-Ggplot2-Visualizations-MasterList-R-Code.html) provides examples (with full code) of almost any type of graph you might want to make.

 As an example of how easy it can be to extend ggplot, we will use the `ggjoy` plot to produce a stacked density plot, to better visualise the previous figure: